Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Kyoto Garden in Holland Park: A Slice of Japan

-This peaceful Japanese garden features koi ponds, waterfalls, and stone lanterns.
-It’s a calm break from busy sightseeing days.
+This quiet Japanese garden has koi ponds, waterfalls, and stone lanterns.
+It’s a lovely break from busy days of sightseeing.

 Best season: